 Research on school counselor leadership is a new topic that still requires in-depth exploration, for example, about the factors that influence the development of leadership of the school counselor and strategies in developing leadership skills of the school counselor.
 As shown in the results of the study, several development models have been formulated both in the form of frameworks and models that have been implemented.
 In essence, developing the leadership of school counselors cannot be done in a vacuum.
 However, it is in the professional field of guidance and counseling practice.
 It is carried out continuously so school counselors can realize their professionalism as lifelong learners.
-The findings of this research are expected to provide insights for research designs in the future so that they can formulate a framework for developing school counselor for future researchers who will further explore the growth of school counselor leadership should consider the school counselor's duties, school atmosphere, as well as the culture behind their personal experiences and characteristics.
+The findings of this research are expected to provide insights for research designs in the future so that they can formulate a framework for developing school counselor leadership skills that are meaningful and useful for improving the counseling profession.
+Recommendations for future researchers who will further explore the growth of school counselor leadership capabilities should consider the school counselor's duties, school atmosphere, as well as the culture behind their personal experiences and characteristics.